 The learning@home materials have been developed as additional materials, and are not a replacement for the curriculum programs that schools will provide.

-Before using the two-week units of learning materials it is important, that you review any communications from your child’s school and teachers to see how these materials fit into the school’s program, and with other work set by your child’s school to complete at home.
+Before using these materials it is important, that you review any communications from your child’s school and teachers to see how these materials fit into the school’s program, and with other work set by your child’s school to complete at home.

 Instructions for students and parents learning@home